Becklyn/ddd-file-store/README.md

-# 201Created  FileStore
+# Becklyn  FileStore

 This library provides file storage capabilities.

 ## Requirements
 Command handlers and event subscribers must be enabled in the project.
-See 201created/ddd documentation for how to set this up.
+See becklyn/ddd-symfony-bridge documentation for how to set this up.

 ## Installation